Frequently Asked Questions

 For support over the phone for survivors and those who love them: 24/7 Klinic Sexual Assault Crisis Line 1-888-292-7565

-Where can you receive medical attention following a sexual assault?
+Where can someone receive medical attention following an experience of sexual violence?

-Survivor’s can also receive medical care at your doctor’s office, a hospital, or walk in clinc following a sexual assault.
+Anyone who has experienced sexual violence can receive medical care at a primary care doctor’s office, a hospital, or walk in clinic.

-• Other forms of Post-Exposure Prophylaxis (medications used to prevent infections)
+• Receiving other forms of Post-Exposure Prophylaxis (medications used to prevent infections)

 Sexual Assault Evidence Kit (SAEK)

-Medical staff can collect evidence including collection through swabs, blood samples, DNA samples, and photos.
-If the survivor of sexual assault consents to the SAEK they can chose to:
+Medical staff can collect evidence including swabs, blood samples, DNA samples, and photos.
+If someone consents to a SAEK, they can chose to:

 • Have the SAEK done but don’t involve police.

-• In many medical facilities the SAEK can be stored for a period of time which allows the survivor the option to involve the police at a later date.
-This is called Third-party Reporting.
+• In the Interlake-Eastern area, the RCMP will attend at the hospital to bring the SAEK, however, speaking to police or providing formal statements is optional.
+In many medical facilities the SAEK can be stored for a period of time which allows the survivor the option to involve the police at a later date.
+This is called Forensic & Hold.

-If possible survivors can try and protect evidence by:
+If possible, survivors can try to protect evidence prior to a SAEK by:

 • Avoiding showering or bathing